 If you are going to a big convention, everyone is going to be posting a zillion pictures all over social media.
-What’s going to make you standout?
+What’s going to make you stand out?
 Being different!
 You need to find the shot, the angle, the channel, the content that no one else is posting.
 Maybe it’s purposeful tips or behind-the-scenes.
 Maybe it’s humor about your travel adventures.
 Maybe it’s the emotional journey of your own story.
 Maybe it’s curating images into a nice collage, rather than posting a ton of singles.
-Maybe it’s livestreaming via Periscope or Facebook Live.
-Find your own uniquely weird way to make people want to follow YOU, because you’re posting content that no one else is.
-Maybe create and use your own personal hashtag at your event, so that people can find ALL of the amazing stuff you’re posting online.
+Maybe it’s live-streaming via Periscope or Facebook Live.
+Find your own uniquely weird way to make people want to follow you because you’re posting content no one else is.
+Maybe create and use your own personal hashtag at your event so people can find all the amazing stuff you’re posting online.

 Remember the audience.